TheMannu/Kubernetes/Kubernetes-Basics.md

 ### 9. **Secret and Configuration Management**:
    - Manages sensitive data like passwords or API tokens securely, allowing configuration updates without rebuilding container images.

+### 10. **Auto-Scaling**:
+   - Automatically adjusts the number of replicas based on resource utilization or custom metrics.